antonvw/wex/CONTRIBUTING.md

     and also put the standard wxWidgets localization file in the localization dir.

-  - The place where to put your po files can be found by running `wxex-sample`, that shows the folder on the status bar.
+  - The place where to put your po files can be found by adding -l comand line switch.
-    You can also test other languages using the special LANG config item, e.g. setting it to 80 allows you to test french translation.
+    You can also test other languages using the special LANG config item, e.g. setting it to 80 allows you to test french translation (see wxWidgets/misc/languages/langtabl.txt).

 ## Test it